Visiting Artist Cara Friez Brings Industry Experience to Cinema Program

 - Intermediate Visual Effects

-What makes Point Park's cinema and digital arts program unique?
+What makes Point Park's cinema arts program unique?

 The fact that students are shooting and cutting movies in their first year is fantastic!
 This allows them the opportunity to really develop as an artist and get comfortable with a production workflow.
 The more comfortable they can be with the technical aspects and basic skills of production will allow them the opportunity to get very creative with their storytelling by the time they graduate.